007revad/Synology_Recover_Data/README.md

 A script to make it easy to recover your data from your Synology's drives using a computer

+### This is still a work in progress...

+If you are willing to test it, all feedback is welcome.

 ### What does the script do?

 The script automatically does steps 4 to 15 from this web page: <br>